External Collections with APIs

 2) Under External Collections, click "Add Collection"

-3) In the modal that pops up, give your External Collection a name like "Trips"
+3) In the modal that pops up, assign your External Collection a name such as "Trips"

-4) Enter the Base URL for the API you're connecting to.
-For example, the base URL of a table in Airtable might look like: https://api.airtable.com/v0/appdgaWQINJb2Offg/Trips
+4) Enter the destination API's Base URL.
+For example, the base URL of an Airtable table might look like: https://api.airtable.com/v0/appdgaWQINJb2Offg/Trips

-1. Most APIs require some way of telling them that you have permission to access their data.
+Most APIs require some way of telling them that you have permission to access their data.
 This is usually done with Authorization Parameters.
-There can be two types of Authorization Parameters - a Header Parameter or a Query Parameter
+There can be two types of Authorization Parameters - a Header Parameter or a Query Parameter.

-Every External Collection has 5 endpoint actions you can configure
+Every External Collection has 5 endpoint actions you can configure, including:

 Each of these has a Method and a URL.

 The Method can be either GET, POST, PUT, PATCH, or DELETE.
-Adalo will default these for you, so in most cases you will not need to configure the Method.
+Adalo will recognize sensical defaults, so in most cases you will not need to configure the Method.
 The most common exception is the Update a Record endpoint.
 In some APIs, like Airbase, you will need to set this to be PATCH instead of the default PUT method.

 The URL is also something that we default for you, based on your Base URL.
 However, every API is different, so you may need to change the default URLs.